mehdimo/dijkstra/README.md

 graph = new Graph(map, bidirectional);
 ```

-Note: bidirectional only is applied to array or edges.
+Note: bidirectional only is applied to array of edges.